WSB-TV: History

 In December 1965, WSB was the first television station in Georgia to broadcast live in color, beginning with Ruth Kent's Today in Georgia program.

 In 1972, the station aired the name of a murdered rape victim in violation of Georgia's shield law.
 The U.S. Supreme Court overturned the law in Cox Broadcasting Corp. v.
 Cohn in 1975.

 ABC was the highest-rated network for most of the late 1970s and, at that time, was looking for stronger affiliates across the country, including Atlanta.
 ABC's longtime Atlanta outlet, WXIA, frequently traded second place with WAGA.
 However, WSB-TV was the far-and-away market leader despite being affiliated with last-place NBC.
 In June 1980, WSB announced that it would drop NBC and affiliate with ABC; WXIA subsequently agreed to join NBC.
 Some network daytime shows changed stations in August, while the full affiliation switch occurred on September 1.
 In January 1986, the station debuted the current number "2" logo it continues to use to this day.

-On March 12, 2011, WSB-TV and WGCL-TV turned on their ATSC-M/H signals for the first time, becoming the first stations in the Atlanta area to offer Mobile DTV broadcasts.

 On July 24, 2018, WSB-TV parent Cox Enterprises announced that it was "exploring strategic options" for Cox Media Group's television stations, which the company said could involve "partnering or merging these stations into a larger TV company".
 Cox Media Group's president, Kim Guthrie, subsequently clarified to trade publication Radio & Television Business Report that the company was solely seeking "a merger or partnership" and not an outright sale of the television stations.

 In February 2019, it was announced that Apollo Global Management would acquire Cox Media Group and Northwest Broadcasting's stations.
 Although the group planned to operate under the name Terrier Media, it was later announced in June 2019 that Apollo would also acquire Cox's radio and advertising businesses, and retain the Cox Media Group name.
 The sale was completed on December 17, 2019.